-Foxrock Local history Club publish several pamphlets every year, which are deposited in Libraries such as Deansgrange Public Library, The Lexicon in Dún Laoghaire, amd of course the copyright libraries, including The National Library, Trinity College Library etc. They may be consulted on request to the various Librarians.
+Foxrock Local history Club publish several booklets every year, which are deposited in Libraries such as Deansgrange Public Library, The Lexicon in Dún Laoghaire, amd of course the copyright libraries, including The National Library, Trinity College Library etc. They may be consulted on request to the various Librarians.
 They are also on sale at our monthly meetings held on the second Wednesday of every month from September to May, excluding December, in The Parish Hall, situated at the rear of Foxrock Church on the Bray Road Co Dublin.
-The price per pamphlet is EURO 3.00.
+The price per booklet is EURO 5.00.
 They are based on talks given at our meetings.
 Many of them were given by our Committee Members, and are generally chosen if a talk is suitable to be produced in booklet form, and if it contains original material which has been researched and is not available already in any one publication.
 Most of them contain a bibliography, which can be helpful for other researchers.

 The following short summaries may prove a helpful guide to the contents of our publications.

 No. 1 Arson at Kilteragh by Liam Clare-